-Medicines that require refrigeration are kept in the insert location of fridge to which pupil access is restricted, and will be clearly labelled in an airtight container.
-There are specific arrangements in place for the storage of controlled drugs see page 7.
+Medicines that require refrigeration are kept in the staffroom fridge and will be clearly labelled in an airtight container.
+Controlled drugs will be locked in the office.

 Waste medication

 Where possible staff should take care to prepare medication correctly.
 If too much medication is drawn into a syringe the remainder (amount above the required dose) should be returned to the bottle before administration.
 If only a half tablet is administered the remainder should be returned to the bottle or packaging for future administration.